tam-ng/Human_Activity_Recognition/README.md

 # Human_Activity_Recognition

 ## Introduction
-Human activity recognition (HAR) plays a crucial role in people’s daily life for its competence in learning profound high-level knowledge about human activity.
+Human activity recognition (HAR) plays a crucial role in people’s daily life for its wide range of applications

 Two main types of HAR:
 - Video-based HAR: analyzes videos or images containing human motions from the camera